 Finally, as we approach the celebration of Easter, keep in mind that the Easter Vigil cannot begin before nightfall.
-In the Diocese of Laredo, the Easter Vigil should not begin before 8:00pm.
+Bishop Tamayo asks that, in 2012, the Easter Vigil not begin before 8:00pm.

-Priests are encouraged to look closely at the rubrics for the Triduum to ensure a faithful and solemn celebration of those Sacred days.
+I would encourage all to look closely at the rubrics for the Triduum to ensure a faithful and solemn celebration of those Sacred days.
+Thank you for your attention to these matters.
+May God bless you and Mary Immaculate intercede for each of you and our Diocese.